Galiusbro/nuahchain-osmo/CONTRIBUTING.md

 2. Start Osmosis node with the binary from step 1.

-3. Run "Attach to running osmosisd process" VS Code debug configuration
+3. Run "Attach to running nuahd process" VS Code debug configuration

 What it does: